 Field lower-cost short-to-medium-range kinetic defenses.
 DoD should continue to request funding to develop, test, and, if feasible, procure HVPs launched by Paladins and other artillery that would provide a high-capacity defense against multiple classes of air and missile threats.
-Other affordable medium-range defenses that should be a high priority for investment include lower-cost interceptors for the Army's IFPC 2-I weapon system and, perhaps, the NASAMS.
+Other affordable medium-range defenses that should be a high priority for investment include lower-cost interceptors such as NASAMS, David's Sling, and Skyhunter.
 More affordable kinetic interceptors would reduce the overall cost of defending against salvos and help shift the cost imposition burden toward attackers.